11 of the Best Winter Activities in Oklahoma City

 The craft beer industry is booming in America, and Oklahoma City is home to a number of breweries.
 Step out of the cold and into a tasting room to try a flight of locally-brewed beer, or make arrangements for a tour around the brewery.
 These are some of OKC’s favorites:

-Sports fans will love the Chesapeake Energy Arena, home of the NBA’s Oklahoma City Thunder.
+Sports fans will love the Chesapeake Energy Arena (Paycom Center), home of the NBA’s Oklahoma City Thunder.
 The winter makes up a good portion of the NBA schedule, so it’s prime time to witness your favorite athletes.
 The arena also hosts monster truck rallies, WWE events and other shows and concerts.

 9. Gaming Spots